Siemens–Duewag U2: Retirement

 In 2010, the San Diego Metropolitan Transit System sold 35 cars to Mendoza, Argentina, followed by the bulk of its U2 fleet retiring in 2013, when the Orange Line received low-floor cars.
 The remainder were used on its initial operating segment until January 2015.
-In 2016, two cars were shipped to Texas for use at a dog training facility, The majority of the U2's had left the property by 2018, having been either scrapped or donated to museums, with car 1001 being retained.
+In 2016, two cars were shipped to Texas for use at a dog training facility.
+The majority of the U2's had left the property by 2018, having been either scrapped or donated to museums, with car 1001 being retained.

 After 48 years of service, the last Frankfurt examples were retired in April 2016.
 The Frankfurt cars have been replaced by Bombardier Flexity Swifts, there are three cars left for museum purposes.

 Calgary Transit has begun a similar retirement system as they have begun to introduce the Siemens S200 as both a replacement and expansion of the fleet.
 The city has begun to explore additional disposition options.
 The U2s in Calgary had been retired in 2016 but there are still 40 in service out of 83 DCs and 2 ACs.

 In 2022, Edmonton Transit Service announced that its 37 U2s will be replaced by 2030, as they intend to procure new LRV's in the next eight to ten years.

+On February 6, 2026, the City of Edmonton awarded Hyundai Rotem a contract for 32 high-floor light rail vehicles to replace the fleet of U2s, with deliveries from 2029 to 2030.